 The entire Amira range uses Women’s Performance Geometry resulting in a shorter headtube and a lower standover height – Specialized haven’t simply shrunk one of their men’s bikes and changed the colourway to appeal to us.

-The Amira Sport wears a glossy white paint job and green bar tape giving it a clean, fresh look without appearing overly flashy.
+The Specialized Amira Sport wears a glossy white paint job and green bar tape giving it a clean, fresh look without appearing overly flashy.
 The green Specialized S-Wrap tape is a nice touch as it adds a pinch of extra colour into the mix and it’s comfortable with or without gloves (oh summer where are you?).

 External cable routing wouldn’t be my first choice for a bike like this, and I’d have to immediately remove the horrid plastic chain guard behind the cassette on the back wheel.

-The geometry of the Amira Sport is comfortable on long rides but just about aggressive enough for those wanting to get serious and race.
+The geometry of the Specialized Amira Sport is comfortable on long rides but just about aggressive enough for those wanting to get serious and race.

 The FACT carbon frame and fork are lightweight and tough.
 All in all, I felt it struck a good balance between responsiveness and comfort.
 The tapered head tube adds stability; increases control, strength and comfort meaning a pleasantly responsive ride – overall the Amira has a very nippy feel.